CyberCookie/siegel/README.md

 <hr /><br />

 <p>
-    Appart from calling siegel from CLI you may also use it in the most straightforward and flexible way - as a NodeJS module!<br />
+    Appart from calling Siegel from CLI you may also use it in the most straightforward and flexible way - as a NodeJS module!<br />
     Siegel itself is a function that accepts <a href='#config'>config</a> as a first argument and <a href='#runParams'>runParams</a> as a second<br />
     You may read about these parameters further
 </p>